operasoftware/devopera/articles/_posts/2014-07-23-responsive-images-use-cases-code-snippets.md

 Browsers on devices with high-DPI screens get an image with twice or even three times the amount of pixels; other browsers get a normal image.
 These photos are served as WebP to browsers that support it; other browsers get JPG.

-## High-DPI images, different image types & art direction use case
+## High-DPI images, different image types &amp; art direction use case

 <span class="false">sizes</span> <span class="true">dpi</span> <span class="true">mime</span> <span class="true">art</span>